-• International Classification of Diseases, 10th Revision Clinical Modifications/Procedure Coding System (ICD-10-CM/PCS), as defined by the ICD-10 Coordination and Maintenance Committee of the National Center for Health Statistics and the Centers for Medicare and Medicaid Services (CMS).
+International Classification of Diseases, 10th Revision Clinical Modifications/Procedure Coding System (ICD-10-CM/PCS), as defined by the ICD-10 Coordination and Maintenance Committee of the National Center for Health Statistics and the Centers for Medicare and Medicaid Services (CMS).

-Current Procedural Terminology (CPT), as defined by the American Medical Association (AMA).
+• Current Procedural Terminology (CPT), as defined by the American Medical Association (AMA).

-The mapping for ICD-10-PCS and CPT NHSN operative procedures is found in the "Supporting Materials" section of the SSI Protocol on the NHSN website.
+The mapping for ICD-10-PCS and CPT NHSN operative procedures is found in the "Operative Procedure Code Documents" section of the Surgical Site Infection (SSI) Events page on the NHSN website.
 The mapping documents include a general definition for each NHSN operative procedure category as well as a description for each individual operative procedure code.
-Entering the operative procedure code into the NHSN application remains optional.
+Entering the operative procedure code into the NHSN application remains optional but is recommended.

-Note: The former NHSN Category "OTH - other" is not mapped to ICD-10-PCS and CPT NHSN operative procedure codes.
-For in-plan reporting purposes, an infection associated with a procedure that is not included in one of the NHSN operative procedure categories is not considered an NHSN SSI, although the infection may be investigated as a HAI.
+Note: For in-plan reporting purposes, only NHSN operative procedures are included in SSI surveillance.
+An infection associated with a procedure that is not included in one of the NHSN operative procedure categories is not considered an NHSN SSI, although the infection may be investigated as a HAI.
+SSI events can only be attributed to NHSN operative procedures.